Long Term Care Ombudsman Program

 A Long Term Care Ombudsman serves as the advocate for residents in long-term facilities.
 They investigate complaints and negotiate on the residents’ behalf to resolve complaints to the residents’ satisfaction.
 This is the only program of its kind that is totally devoted to the concerns of facility residents.

 The Long Term Care Ombudsman is governed by the federal Older Americans Act.
-The South Carolina Lt.
-Governor’s Office on Aging administers the statewide Long Term Care Ombudsman Program through ten regional offices located throughout the state.
+The South Carolina Department on Aging administers the statewide Long Term Care Ombudsman Program through ten regional offices located throughout the state.
 There is no charge for services provided by the Ombudsman Program.

 Types of Residential Facilities